Subject list :

 Typical uses of internal and external splitters :

 Unless two antennas of different groups are required to obtain good signals (and this is very rare*) you do not need to have more than one TV aerial on your house.
 It’s obvious if you think about it.
 If you couldn’t run more than one TV off each aerial then the size of tower blocks would be limited by the number of aerials they could fit on the roof…..
 Not only do multiple aerials look a bit of a mess but there will be greatly increased wind loading as well.
 Only one antenna is needed to feed multiple points through either a splitter or amp as required (usually the former is all that's required).
-In fact if a large enough amplifier is used you can feed a hundred TVs from one aerial !
-(Not applicable to satellites)
+In fact if a large enough amplifier is used you can feed a hundred TVs from one aerial (this is not applicable to simple satellite systems).

 * It’s very rare to require two aerials on the same transmitter, though it’s slightly less rare to have two aerials on two different transmitters, often diplexed together.
 This may be to receive different local news or because the different transmitters give better signals on different channels.